bregman-arie/devops-resources/aws.md

 - [ ] **EC2**

-    - [ ] EC2 is Amazon Elastic Compute Cloud
+    - [ ] EC2 is Amazon Elastic Compute Cloud.
+A compute based service
-        - [ ] Virtual servers in the cloud
+        - [ ] Allow you to create virtual servers in the cloud
     - [ ] Pricing models
         - [ ] On Demand - pay a fixed rate by the hour/second with no commitment
             - [ ] Good for: